MichaelCud/TreasureHunter/README.md

 in the room.

 # 2. Prerequisites
-We have tested the project in **16.04** and **Ros Kinetic**, but it should be easy to compile in other platforms.
+We have tested the project in **Ubuntu 16.04** and **Ros Kinetic**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.
 Drone model is tello dji.

 ## Pangolin